micro-manager/micro-manager.github.io/_pages/ASIStage.md

 In general, it is easiest to first calibrate the CRIFF/CRISP by hand and then use Micro-manager to lock and unlock the CRIFF/CRISP.

-{% include Note text="For the CRISP focus curve to work correctly, you need to increase the serial port timeout to approximately 1500 ms." %}
+{% include notice icon="info" content="For the CRISP focus curve to work correctly, you need to increase the serial port timeout to approximately 1500 ms." %}

 As of ASI controller version 8.0 (called the 'WK Whizkid'), the built-in USB connection is actually a USB to serial converter.
 You can find